-- If there are important check-ups that need face-to-face consults and equipment only medical facilities have, use teleconsultations do decide when and how to to go for such visits.
+- If there are important check-ups that need face-to-face consults and equipment only medical facilities have, use teleconsultations to decide when and how to to go for such visits.

 A hospital trip can be tricky to handle.
-For example, for non-emergency trips, there may be restrictions on how many caregivers can accompany the person in transport vehicles and inside the hospital .
-Transport remains a challenge — cabs, autos, public transport are still not at normal levels , and not everyone has private vehicles and drivers.
+For example, for non-emergency trips, there may be restrictions on how many caregivers can accompany the person in the hospital .
+Depending on the COVID status of your geographical area, transport options may be limited (but increasingly, transport is no longer much of a challenge now).
 There is risk of exposure to infection during travel, and risk of infection at the hospital itself.
 A hospital trip may be required at short notice (one can’t predict an emergency).
 Some things that can make a hospital trip smoother are:

-- Identify in advance which hospitals are more suitable (and which seem less risky) Some hospitals are now designated as COVID only and a few reports claimed that some hospitals refused to take normal emergency.
-While it is unclear whether this was a misunderstanding/ misinterpretation of rules or whether it was a requirement, it is best to know in advance which hospitals take normal emergencies.
+- Identify in advance which hospitals are more suitable (and which seem less risky) – both for COVID and non-COVID.
+It is best to know in advance which hospitals take which type of emergencies.
 If possible, call the hospital before going to avoid getting turned away.

 - Know the helplines for COVID related problems, and for non-COVID support.
 These may be different.
-Also, ambulance support or hospital transport options may be different for COVID and non-COVID.
-Some “emergency” cab services are available which operate only between hospitals and homes.
-So are ambulances and the police help service.
-Stay informed about these travel options.
+Also, relevant ambulance support or hospital transport options for COVID and non-COVID.

 - Stay prepared for an urgent visit to a hospital.
 Keep important medical data handy.
 Also, keep necessary phone numbers and supplies like hand sanitisers and masks readily available.